graphcore-research/unit-scaling/docs/index.rst

 ============

 ..
 Warning:: this library is currently in its *alpha* release.
 This means it is unoptimised and missing important functionality.
-We hope you still find the library valuable, but you should not expect it to work seamlessly.
+There are many useful features, but the library should not be expected to work seamlessly.
 We are keen to help early users with any problems they encounter.

 Welcome to the :code:`unit-scaling` library.
 This library is designed to facilitate the use of the *unit scaling* method, as outlined in the paper